-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 4, 2017
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 10, 2018

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Triumph Bancorp, Inc. will be held at 3 Park Central, 12700 Park Central Drive, Basement Level, Conference Room 1, Dallas, Texas 75251, at 1:00 p.m., local time, on May 4, 2017, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Triumph Bancorp, Inc. will be held at 3 Park Central, 12700 Park Central Drive, Basement Level, Conference Room 1, Dallas, Texas 75251, at 1:00 p.m., local time, on May 10, 2018, for the following purposes:

-- 1. To re-elect three directors to the Board of Directors; - 2.
-To ratify the appointment of Crowe Horwath LLP as our independent registered public accounting firm for the current fiscal year; and - 3.
+- 1. To re-elect four directors to the Board of Directors; - 2.
+To approve proposed amendments to our Second Amended and Restated Certificate of Formation (the "Charter") to provide for the phasing out of the classified structure of our Board of Directors (the "Declassification Proposal"); - 3.
+To approve proposed amendments to the Charter to implement majority voting in uncontested director elections (the "Majority Vote Proposal", and together with the Declassification Proposal, the "Corporate Governance Proposals"); - 4.
+To ratify the appointment of Crowe Horwath LLP as our independent registered public accounting firm for the current fiscal year; and - 5.
 To transact any business as may properly come before the Annual Meeting or any adjournments or postponements.

-We are furnishing our 2016 Annual Report and proxy materials to our stockholders primarily through the Internet this year in accordance with rules adopted by the Securities and Exchange Commission.
-Stockholders of record have been mailed a Notice of Internet Availability of Proxy Materials on or around March 24, 2017, which provides them with instructions on how to vote and how to access the 2016 Annual Report and proxy materials on the Internet.
+We are furnishing our 2017 Annual Report and proxy materials to our stockholders primarily through the Internet this year in accordance with rules adopted by the Securities and Exchange Commission.
+Stockholders of record have been mailed a Notice of Internet Availability of Proxy Materials on or around March 29, 2018, which provides them with instructions on how to vote and how to access the 2017 Annual Report and proxy materials on the Internet.
 It also provides instructions on how to request paper copies of these materials.

-Stockholders of record who previously enrolled in a program to receive electronic versions of the 2016 Annual Report and proxy materials will receive an email notice with details on how to access those materials and how to vote.
+Stockholders of record who previously enrolled in a program to receive electronic versions of the 2017 Annual Report and proxy materials will receive an email notice with details on how to access those materials and how to vote.